vmware-labs/distribution-tooling-for-helm/CONTRIBUTING_CLA.md

 ## Reporting Bugs and Creating Issues

 For specifics on what to include in your report, please follow the guidelines in the issue and pull request templates when available.

-_TO BE EDITED: Add additional information if needed._
+Try to roughly follow the commit message format conventions above.

 ## Ask for Help

-_TO BE EDITED: Provide information about the channels you use to communicate (i.e. Slack, IRC, Discord, etc)_

-The best way to reach us with a question when contributing is to ask on:
+The best way to reach us with a question when contributing is by creating a new issue on the [GitHub issues](https://github.com/vmware-labs/distribution-tooling-for-helm/issues) section.

-* The original GitHub issue
-* The developer mailing list
-* Our Slack channel

-## Additional Resources

-_Optional_